FarrOut/Poodle/README.md

 ### Install Dependencies
 There are some pre-requisites which need to be in place in order to use this playbook.

-For local domain name resolution.
+For local domain name resolution.\n
 `vagrant plugin install vagrant-hostsupdater`